 Treating obstructive sleep apnoea

-Common treatments for obstructive sleep apnoea (OSA) include making lifestyle changes and using breathing apparatus while you sleep.
+Treatment for obstructive sleep apnoea (OSA) may include making lifestyle changes and using breathing apparatus while you sleep.

-OSA is a long-term condition and many cases will require lifelong treatment.
+OSA is a long-term condition and many cases require lifelong treatment.

-In most cases of OSA, you will be advised to make healthy lifestyle changes, such as:
+In most cases of OSA you'll be advised to make healthy lifestyle changes, such as: